gemechutaye/gemechutaye.github.io/_pages/about.md

 I am Gemechu, currently in my final year of undergraduate studies, pursuing a degree in Computer Science and Engineering at Jain University in Bengaluru, India.
 Originally, I was born and raised in Ethiopia.
 I had the great opportunity to attend a fully funded study abroad program in India through the Study in India government scholarship.

-My <font color="SteelBlue">Research Interests</font> Centers on Natural Language Processing (NLP), (esp. with a distinct emphasis on advancing the realms of language modeling, emotion detection, and multimodal NLP), Machine Learning, Deep Learning, Reinforcement Learning, and Information Retrival.
+My research interests centers on Natural Language Processing (NLP), (esp. with a distinct emphasis on advancing the realms of language modeling, emotion detection, and multimodal NLP), Machine Learning, Deep Learning, Reinforcement Learning, and Information Retrival.

 <b>I am currently searching for a Master's program in Computer Science that is thesis-based, with a focus on Natural Language Processing, Artificial Intelligence, or Machine Learning.
 I plan to start in fall 2024.<b>